-Symphysis pubis dysfunction (SPD) is a fairly common pregnancy condition.
-It is caused by the way pelvic joints move during pregnancy and the symptoms can range from mild to being so severe that crutches are needed.
+Symphysis pubis dysfunction (SPD), also known as pelvic girdle pain (PGP), is a fairly common pregnancy condition.
+It is caused by the way pelvic joints move during pregnancy.
+It can make exercise more difficult but there are things you can do.

 Yes it is.
 In fact, if your pregnancy is uncomplicated, it is safer to exercise than not to as it brings down the risk of gestational diabetes and high blood pressure.

-- RCOG (2006) Exercise in Pregnancy: Statement No. 4, London, Royal College of Obstetricians and Gynaecologists, https://www.rcog.org.uk/globalassets/documents/guidelines/statements/statement-no-4.pdf
+- RCOG (2006).
+Exercise in Pregnancy: Statement No. 4, London, Royal College of Obstetricians and Gynaecologists. https://www.rcog.org.uk/globalassets/documents/guidelines/statements/statement-no-4.pdf.

-ℹLast reviewed on February 1st, 2015.
-Next review date February 1st, 2018.
+ℹLast reviewed on July 31st, 2018.
+Next review date July 31st, 2021.

-By Anonymous (not verified) on 14 Oct 2016 - 16:26
+By Mary Acheampong (not verified) on 14 Oct 2016 - 16:26

 drinking alot of water is very good when pregnant